 Do you own an S corporation and offer health insurance to employees?
-If so, you need to know how 2% shareholder health insurance works for S corporations.
+If so, handling health insurance may get confusing if you have a 2% shareholder-employee.
+Learn how 2% shareholder health insurance works for S corporations.

 What is a 2% shareholder?